APIs and API collections

 Example screenshot of the Find API view, listing the APIs available to the user, the API collections they are in, and the owner of the collection.

-If your API definition has regular expressions with either positive or negative lookaheads defined, these may cause weird behavior, for example, in Conformance Scan.
+If your API definition has regular expressions with either positive or negative lookaheads defined, these may cause weird behavior, for example, in API Scan.

 API collections